othrif/deeplearn-2022au-speech-language/README.md

 # Notebooks - Speech and Language Processing - DeepLearn 2022au

-This repository contains some accompanying material to the course I am teaching on **Speech and Language Processing in Modern Applications** at [Deep Learn 2022](https://irdta.eu/deeplearn/2022au/) at Lulea University of Technology in Sweden.
+This repository contains some accompanying material to the course I am teaching on **Speech and Language Processing in Modern Applications** at [DeepLearn 2022](https://irdta.eu/deeplearn/2022au/) at Lulea University of Technology in Sweden.
 You can find the course description [here](https://irdta.eu/deeplearn/2022au/blog/speakers/othmane-rifki/)

 In this repo, you will be able to: